be-studio/lab-monitor/README.md

   - The `handleResize` callback updates the canvas dimensions in state with window resize and redraws any existing rectangles based on the new dimensions.
   - The above callbacks are memoised with `useCallback` to avoid unnecessary re-renders of the `useEffect` they are called upon via the event listeners. `drawRectangles` also has to be memoised.
   - Event handlers are provided for the video playback button and the scrub slider.
 Custom controls were created instead of using the video's own inherent controls because the overlaid canvas obstructs access to the inherent controls.
 Also custom controls provide for more flexible setup.
 Again, much use was made of Chakra UI components to lay out the interface.
   - The current video frame and associated annotation data are displayed.
-A 'Raw JSON Data' button opens a popup where the JSON data is displayed and a button is available for JSON download.
+A 'Raw JSON Data' button opens a modal where the JSON data is displayed and a button is available for JSON download.
 A `downloadFile` utility is called for this purpose.
 This utility creates a blob from the stringified JSON with the correct file type.
 A hyperlink, invisible to users, is created which acts as the download link for the blob accessed via the `window.URL.createObjectURL` method and is programmatically clicked to 'download' JSON as a file to the user's computer.
 To avoid memory leaks `window.URL.revokeObjectURL` is called and the hyperlink removed from the DOM.

 ### Comments